Protocol Integrity Audits for Funds & Boards

 Milestone Fragility Map

-Which milestone is assumption-sensitive; what would make the readout ambiguous vs decisive.
+Which milestones are assumption-sensitive—and what would make the readout ambiguous, delayed, or decisive.

 3